gcperk/skmoose/README.md

 Two vignettes are provided as a guide for users.
 These include a detailed version which steps through each part of the process and an abreviated version.
-A test dataset is provided within the package to assist with understsnding the process.
+A test dataset is provided within the package to assist with understanding the process.

 ## Installation